 “The indispensable first step to getting the things you want out of life is this: Decide what you want” Ben Stein

 At the beginning of your existence, you knew exactly what you wanted and did what was required to obtain it.
 And you got it because you were a baby.
 As you developed, you were influenced by your family’s prohibitions and beliefs and you came to believe that you couldn’t have everything that you wanted in life.
-You will have to learn how to target your desires and objectives in a clear manner if you want to achieve them.
+You will have to learn how to target your desires and objectives clearly if you want to achieve them.

 - Believe It’s Possible